 My heart raced, trying to find a rhythm on the stairs.
 I’m not a morning person.
 My partner, Ralph, went a little faster than me and that was just fine.
 We kept each other in sight and reached the natural half-way point at Sealy Tarns in about an hour and 45 minutes.

 A tarn is a small mountain lake.
 Sealy Tarns looks more like a pond on the side of a mountain.
 We sat by the tarn and took a short break to hydrate and have a snack.
-To our right was an imposing, bigger, snow covered mountain and behind us, Hooker Valley.
+To the right was an imposing, bigger, snow covered mountain and behind us, Hooker Valley.
 Breathtaking views.
 We could see Mt.
 Cook, the Tasman Glacier, its lake and all the way to the northern tip of turquoise colored Lake Pukaki.

 Sealy Tarns to Mueller Hut

 Relieved to have reached the top, we still couldn’t see the hut.
 We continued to follow the orange markers south, or left, hopping on massive boulders.
 The wind gusts were brutal and random.
 Some over 50+mph, hit us up one side and down another.
-We were thankful for our trekking poles.
-They helped keep our balance on the rocks and with the winds.
+We were thankful for trekking poles.
+They helped keep our balance on the rocks and with the wind.

-Finally, 15-minutes after reaching the ridgeline and scrambling across boulders, we saw the Mueller Hut.
+Finally, 15-minutes after reaching the ridgeline and scrambling across boulders, we saw Mueller Hut.
 Tiny in the distance.
 It took another 10-miuntes and trudging through a snow field, the size of a football field, to reach it.

 I heaved open one of the massive doors, trying not to let the wind wrench the handle from my grip.
 I closed the door, latch and looked around.
 We were in a small entrance way.
 We took off our shoes, walked through another door and into a kitchen, dining area.
 It was warm and full of friendly hikers from all over the world.
 We sat down with our packs and dug out our peanut butter and jelly sandwiches.
 We refueled and looked out the large windows, enjoying the snow-covered mountain from inside.